News

 Pre-Roe ban: Texas also has pre-Roe abortion restrictions on the books, including a total ban from 1925 and a law that makes it a crime to “furnish the means for procuring an abortion.”

-Enforceable: State District Judge Christine Weems temporarily blocked those laws at the request of several abortion clinics represented by the American Civil Liberties Union (ACLU) and the Center for Reproductive Rights.
-But the Texas Supreme Court has since ordered that the 1925 ban can be civilly enforced as litigation continues.
-Texas Attorney General Ken Paxton had immediately appealed Weems’ ruling.
+Enforceable: State District Judge Christine Weems temporarily blocked those laws at the request of several abortion facilities represented by the ACLU and the pro-abortion Center for Reproductive Rights.

 Exceptions: The Texas heartbeat law allows exceptions when “necessary” due to a “medical emergency.”
 The trigger ban permits abortions when a woman has a “life-threatening physical condition” and her pregnancy puts her “at risk of death or poses a serious risk of substantial impairment of a major bodily function unless the abortion is performed or induced.”